Earthquake in Maharashtra: 2.6 magntiude quake hits Satara district

 Mild earthquake jolts Myanmar-India Border region

 At least four seismometers in seismic zone III and 12 in zone IV are defunct, and they fall under moderate and strong earthquake categories, respectively, he said.
-The procedure to induct new instruments is under way, the official from the Nashik-based Maharashtra Engineering Research Institute (MERI) said.
+The procedure to induct new instruments is underway, the official from the Nashik-based Maharashtra Engineering Research Institute (MERI) said.

 A seismometer is an instrument used to measure and record earthquakes.
 "Seismometers have been installed at 35 locations across Maharashtra and these instruments were commissioned from 1963 onwards," he said.
 As time passed, these instruments turned defunct due to unavailability of spare parts and general wear and tear.